BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_6_Using_Other_Functions_in_Libwally.md

 ## Summary: Using Other Functions in Libwally

 There is much more that you can do with Libwally, more than can be covered in this chapter or even listed in this section.
-Notably beyond what was covered in this chapter, you can perform cryptographic functions, encode private keys, build complete transactions, and use Elements.
+Notably, you can perform cryptographic functions, encode private keys, build complete transactions, and use Elements.
 The [Libwally docs](https://wally.readthedocs.io/en/latest/) are the place to go for more information, though as of this writing they are both limited and out-of-date.
 The Libwally header files are a backup if the docs are incomplete or wrong.

 ## What's Next?